 One of the most commons reasons to use recurring big data analytics is to perform processing in near real-time.
-For example, a big data analytic configured to run every few minutes or hours which processes only the most recent features written and stored in a feature layer.
+For example, you can configure a big data analytic to run every few minutes or hours that processes only the most recent features written and stored in a feature layer.

-The big data analytic would be configured to run at the desired repeat interval such as every 5 minutes.
-Using the global analytics specified above, only the most recent features that had not yet been processed would be analyzed by the big data analytic.
+The big data analytic is configured to run at the desired repeat interval such as every 5 minutes.
+Using a timestamp field as outlined above, only the most recent features not yet processed are analyzed by the big data analytic during subsequent runs.